MMIV-ML/ELMED219-2023/Lab0-ML/README.md

 ## Your turn!

 Spend some time playing around with the provided examples.
 You'll find some questions for you to investigate in the notebook.
-If you're already familiar with machine learning you can try your hand at more advanced examples, or, even better, help out other less experienced team members.
+If you're already familiar with machine learning, you can try your hand at more advanced examples or, even better, help out other less experienced team members.
+Try out the things you learn in the DataCamp courses by modifying and extending the notebook used in this Lab.